 A sleep study is a test to see what happens to your body when it is asleep.
-When we’re asleep, we aren’t usually aware of what is happening with our basic functions.
+When we are asleep, we are not usually aware of what is happening with our basic functions.
 For example our breathing can become laboured, we can snore or make funny movements.
+This page from Great Ormond Street Hospital (GOSH) explains what to expect when your child arrives to have a sleep study.

 Why does my child need to have a sleep study?